tas50/home-chef-repo/cookbooks/role-monitoring/README.md

-role_monitoring Cookbook
+role-monitoring Cookbook
 ====================
-This is the role cookbook for the monitoring host.
+This is the role cookbook for the monitoring server and clients.
 It includes monitoring and metrics functionality